loanmarket/career-ladder/Cloud.md

 - I am learning about security concerns related to cloud computing and actively seeking how to mitigate any risks.
 - I am learning to be competent with the tools and core building blocks used by our team.
 - I am learning how to write scripts to support the deployment of solutions provided by the development team
-- I am learning the importance of solution availablity and what this means to our end customers.
+- I am learning the importance of solution availability and what this means to our end customers.
 - I am learning how to architect quality solutions using available cloud resources.

 #### I show great enthusiasm and initiative.

 - I am self-directed in my learning of technologies that interest me and seek guidance on technologies I should learn to progress my career.
 - I am a good citizen in the developer community, following the processes and patterns created by my peers.
-- I am not afraid to provide my thoughts and insights to the team.
+- I am not afraid to provide my thoughts and insights to my team.
 - I am professional and friendly to all my team members and fellow employees.
 - I understand the importance of system uptime and actively want to increase our customers satisfaction with the services we provide.